coybit/coybit.github.io/_posts/2019-05-19-one-small-change-for-xcode-one-giant-leap-for-productivity.markdown

 - If you want the snapshot to be restored every time the tests run:
-From the left menu, click on **Test**, under Info tab in the right panel, in Tests list, click on **Option...** button of the test target and in the opened popover, from Application Date list, choose the snapshot you just added to the project.
+From the left menu, click on **Test**, under Info tab in the right panel, in Tests list, click on **Option...** button of the test target and in the opened popover, from Application Data list, choose the snapshot you just added to the project.

 ![](https://github.com/coybit/coybit.github.io/raw/master/assets/appdata-5.png)